-Water access: WDFW manages more than 500 water access sites throughout the state for recreation associated primarily with boating and fishing.
-These sites occur within wildlife areas as boating or fishing facilities and beyond wildlife area boundaries as separately managed areas.
-This section provides information on water access sites that occur within the planning area.
+Water access: WDFW manages more than 500 water access areas throughout the state for recreation associated primarily with boating and fishing.
+These areas occur within wildlife areas as boating or fishing facilities and beyond wildlife area boundaries as separately managed areas.
+This section provides information on water access areas that occur within the planning area.